abhinav-shram/nswindow-napi/README.md

 # NSWindow NAPI

-A methods collection of using NSWindow native methods in Node.js.
+A collection of using NSWindow native methods in Node.js.
 Currently, only [collectionBehavior](https://developer.apple.com/documentation/appkit/nswindow/1419471-collectionbehavior?language=objc) and [level](https://developer.apple.com/documentation/appkit/nswindow/1419511-level?language=objc) are implemented.
 You can use it for `BrowserWindow` on `Electron`.

+Works on macOS only, and this is a fork of `https://github.com/fronterior/nswindow-napi`

 ## Usage
 ```js